 By his junior year, Jerry was working as a carpenter’s apprentice and had entered his tenth and final school, Paradise Valley High School.
 Here, he played the lead in the musical South Pacific, was elected Student Body President and National Honor Society President, and joined the Concert Choir where he met his future wife, Carol.

 At age 18, Jerry forged a carpentry business with his father that serviced the custom home and commercial markets.
 At the urging of architect and colleague George Christensen, the Meek men next obtained their General Contractor’s Licenses and Desert Star Construction was born, with a focus on excellence and integrity in the custom homebuilding industry.
 Today’s DSC has advanced from the construction and remodel jobs “that no one else wanted” to an award-winning, landmark commodity that regularly completes some of the Valley’s most prestigious and luxurious custom home and commercial projects.
 In the process, DSC’s results have been published in more than 30 magazines and earned honors such as a multiple Gold Nugget Awards, Phoenix Home & Garden Home of the Year, Southwest Contractor, and NAHB Custom Home of the Year.
+In 2017, Jerry was the first-ever luxury custom home builder to receive Phoenix Home & Garden’s Master of the Southwest award, an award program in its 27th year that recognizes the best in design and craftsmanship.

 Yet for Jerry it still boils down to the basics.
 “Treat every day like a blessing and an adventure,” he says.
 “Then go out there and live a daily commitment to excellence.”
 He revels in the fact that each new DSC project creates new memories and relationships that last a lifetime.
 “Our work is personal for us and for our clients, so understanding our customers’ needs and desires is our top priority,” says Jerry.
 “We’ve built our business on that level of relationship, workmanship and integrity, and our clients have responded.
 They’ve helped us build this business on their kind referrals.”